remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 variable contains the list of all directories to search, in order, when the user types a command.
 We'll learn more about how to deal with the path below.

-**Important:** Note that the shell itself does not *implement* `code ls` or really many other commands at all.
+**Important:** Note that the shell itself does not *implement* `ls` or really many other commands at all (it does implement a few, called *built-ins*, described further below).
 All it does is find those executables in one of the directories specified by `path` and create a new process to run them.
 More on this below.

 ## Built-in Commands